Overview

 The federal H-2A temporary agricultural worker program establishes a means for agricultural employers who anticipate a shortage of domestic workers to bring non-immigrant foreign workers to the U.S. to perform agricultural labor or services of a temporary or seasonal nature.
 Employment is of a seasonal nature where it is tied to a certain time of year by an event or pattern, such as a short annual growing cycle or a specific aspect of a longer cycle, and requires labor levels in excess of those necessary for ongoing, year-round operations.
 Employment is of a temporary nature where the employer's need to fill the position with a temporary worker will, except in extraordinary circumstances, last no longer than 10 months.

-Please note that the AEWR and subsistence rates have been updated since this video was produced.
-The current Adverse Effect Wage Rate is $16.95 per hour effective January 1, 2023.
-The current subsistence rate minimum is $15.46 per day, and the current subsistence rate maximum is $59.00 per day.
-Please also note that all H-2A applications are now filed through the online FLAG system, discussed below.
+The current subsistence rate minimum is $16.28 per day, and the current subsistence rate maximum is $68.00 per day.
+Please also note H-2A applications are filed through the online FLAG system, discussed below.

-After the job order is received and entered into the New York State Job Bank by FLCU staff, the employer will receive confirmation that the job order is approved.
-He or she may then submit the pre-approved ETA Form 790 and ETA Form 9142A to the USDOL's Chicago National Processing Center (CNPC).
+After the job order is received and entered into the New York State Job Bank by FLCU staff, the employer will receive confirmation the job order is approved.
+He or she may then submit the ETA Form 9142A to the USDOL's Chicago National Processing Center via FLAG.
 The job order must be identified as one that will be used in connection with a future Application for Temporary Employment Certification (ETA Form 9142A).
 The job order must meet the terms and conditions of 20 CFR 653.501 and 20 CFR 655.135.

 For more information about the H-2A program, read our introductory document.